Remodel Cost Estimator

 Home equity loans can be a tricky subject.
 They’re often called second mortgages because you also secure them with your house.
 Just like your first mortgage.
-There are many different reasons why you would venture into the home equity loan world: primary big milestones in life that require funding.
+There are many different reasons why you would venture into the home equity loan world.
+The primary aim is to be able to fund big milestones in life.
 (Sending your kid off to college, for example.)

 A home equity loan provides you with a one-time chunk of money, which you will have to pay in a determined amount of time, with a fixed interest rate.
 Monthly payments will remain the same over your payback period.
 It is called a closed term loan because once you get the money, you can’t borrow any more.